nicholas570/Prettier-Eslint-Airbnb-vsc-config/README.md

 ### Install

-- In the project directory, run npm install eslint --save-dev<br />
+- In the project directory, run npm i eslint@6.8.0 --save-dev<br />
 - Init eslint with ./node_modules/.bin/eslint --init<br />

 Now, you shoud have .eslintrc.json in your project